DanialArab/Software-Design/README.md

 in many fields is related more to high-quality practice than innate ability (see, for example, Talent is Overrated by Geoff Colvin).

+- related class taught by the author: CS 190 at Stanford University

 -